gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ## Disable storage directories management

-The omnibus-gitlab package takes care of creating all the necessary directories with the correct ownership and permissions, as well as keeping this updated.
+The Omnibus GitLab package takes care of creating all the necessary directories with the correct ownership and permissions, as well as keeping this updated.

 Some of these directories will hold large amount of data so in certain setups,